Limit Order Books: A Mathematical Description of an LOB

-In a limit order market, $b(t)$ is the highest price at which it is possible to sell immediately at least the lot size of the asset being traded, and $a(t)$ is the lowest price at which it is possible to buy immediately at least the lot size of the asset being traded, at time $t$.

-Sometimes it is more helpful to consider prices relative to $b(t)$ and $a(t)$, rather than actual prices:\footnote{In the existing literature, a wide range of different naming and sign conventions are used by different authors to describe slightly different definitions of the concept of relative price.
-Here, we introduce the explicit distinction between bid-relative price and ask-relative price in an attempt to remove any potential confusion.}
+In an LOB, $b(t)$ is the highest price at which it is immediately possible to sell at least the lot size of the traded asset at time $t$, and $a(t)$ is the lowest price at which it is immediately possible to buy at least the lot size of the traded asset at time $t$.
+It is sometimes helpful to consider prices \emph{relative} to $b(t)$ and $a(t)$.\footnote{Many different naming and sign conventions are used by different authors to describe slightly different definitions of relative price.
+We introduce an explicit distinction between bid-relative price and ask-relative price to avoid potential confusion.}